-São Jorge is a Portuguese cheese from an island of the same name, located 900 miles from the west coast of Portugal and part of Azores archipelago.
+São Jorge is a cheese from an island of the same name, located 900 miles from the west coast of Portugal and part of Azores archipelago.
 Made from raw cow’s milk, São Jorge is a robust, aged cheese ripened for between three and seven months before being sold in the market.
 Although the cheese is made by three dairies on the island, only one has received the special DOP status.
-The DOP cheese is matured for a minimum of 90 days but the wheels can be sold at different ages; three, four or seven months.
+The DOP cheese is matured for a minimum of 90 days but the wheels can be sold at different ages; three, four and seven months.

 São Jorge has a firm, slightly waxy texture that envelops an open, straw-coloured paste.
 Flavours are mild, full and buttery with tangy, spicy undernotes.